hash-symbol/ical/README.md

 | Honolulu | `hst` | `Pacific/Honolulu` |
 | Phoenix | `mst` | `America/Phoenix` |

-Honolulu doesn't observe DST, so its file only ever contains solstice/ equinox events - if it's ever missing, that's expected, not a broken run.
+Honolulu and Phoenix do not observe DST, so their respective files only ever contains solstice/ equinox events but not DST events.

 ## CLI usage